vacp2p/rfc-index/codex/marketplace.md

 `collateral`

 All storage providers MUST provide token collateral before being able to fill a storage slot.
-The collateral is used to punish a storage provider for being an malicious or unreliable.
 The following is related to storage provider who has offered `collateral`

 If a storage provider, filling a slot,